 Jesse Morris is a manager in the electricity and transportation practices of the Rocky Mountain Institute.
-Within electricity, Jesse is primarily involved in RMI’s disruptor program where he works with his team to help expand distributed resource deployment across the U.S. As a part of this work, Jesse partners closely with industry to identify and capture balance-of-system cost reduction opportunities for solar PV and energy storage systems in addition to exploring new solar business models and financial mechanisms.
+Within electricity, Jesse is primarily involved in RMI’s disruptor program where he works with his team to help expand distributed energy resource deployment across the globe.
+For the past five years Jesse has worked with solar companies to reduce solar balance of system costs through integrative design and new approaches to solar finance.
 Jesse’s background in electricity also feeds into RMI’s current work with the Caribbean islands as RMI, the Carbon War Room, and communities throughout the Caribbean attempt to develop efficient, 100% renewable microgrids and transportation systems on the islands.

 Within Transportation, Jesse recently conducted policy research and analysis to help shape California’s ongoing transition to a cleaner, more efficient transportation system powered by public transit and efficient vehicles.
 Jesse also participated in RMI’s Reinventing Fire research initiative where he analyzed the potential for whole-system design to improve the U.S. transportation system by investigating exactly where, when, why, and how we use our vehicles.
 Jesse is heavily focused on changing urban design paradigms, improving public transportation systems, supporting the creation of innovative transportation policies, and developing new business models that enable more efficient ways of moving people and goods.
 He also researches freight system efficiency and heavy truck design and operations.